Configure Wire-Server for federation¶

 Improvements to the TLS setup are planned (TLS 1.3 support; no restrictions on key sizes anymore), those are tracked internally under FS-33 and FS-49 (tickets only visible to Wire employees).

-) and client certificates (used for making outgoing requests
+client certificates (used for making outgoing requests to other

 For that, you need to have jetstack/cert-manager installed.
 You can follow the helm chart installation here.